Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 A lukewarm bath

-Use lukewarm water in your catīs bath.
+Use lukewarm water in your cat's bath.
 Avoid a hard spray and spraying in her face.
 You may want to wrap your cat in a thin towel and wet the coat through the towel, then apply the shampoo.
 Rinse the cat thoroughly.

 A pedicure first

-Cutting cats nails and cleaning cats ears - Before her bath, trim your catīs nails and clean her ears.
+Cutting cats nails and cleaning cats ears - Before her bath, trim your cat's nails and clean her ears.
 Use a cotton ball dipped in ear cleansing solution to clean around the outside of the ears.
 Check for an overabundance of wax, ear mites or other ear problems.

-This is also a good time to check your kitty for sores, abscesses, lumps and other skin problems. - Drs.
-Foster and Smith
+This is also a good time to check your kitty for sores, abscesses, lumps and other skin problems.

 Brush your cat gently

 Brush your cat thoroughly before her bath, being especially gentle on the skin because it is thin and sensitive.
 Also, make sure to brush out any mats you may find.
 They are much harder to remove from wet hair.
-A bit of cornstarch sprinkled on the mat may help.
-After this step, you may want to wrap your catīs feet in stretch gauze tape (from your local pharmacy) to prevent her from scratching you.

 Hairless Furniture for Company